 What is integrative oncology?

-Integrative oncology, or integrative medicine, refers to the use of complementary, or integrative, therapies in collaboration with conventional medicine.
-These therapies work in concert with standard treatment methods (surgery, chemotherapy, radiation) to treat the patient's body, mind and spirit.
-Integrative therapies contribute to the overall goals of treatment, symptom management, distress relief, and may improve overall treatment efficacy and adherence.
+Integrative oncology, or integrative medicine, is the use of complementary, or integrative, therapies along with conventional medicine.
+These therapies work together with standard treatment methods (surgery, chemotherapy, radiation) to treat the patient's body, mind and spirit.
+Integrative therapies can help with the goals of treatment, treatment of side effects, distress relief, and may help with treatment results and adherence.

 Defining the Terms

-Conventional cancer therapies: cancer treatments that are widely practiced and have been proven beneficial in clinical research trials.
-These are often called standard care and may include surgery, chemotherapy, radiation therapy, and/or hormonal therapy.
+Conventional cancer therapies: cancer treatments that are widely used and have been proven useful in clinical research trials.
+These are often called standard of care and may include surgery, chemotherapy, radiation therapy, and/or hormonal therapy.

-Complementary and alternative medicines and practices (CAM): not considered standard treatments, though many can be beneficial to cancer patients.
-Often, these therapies are not routinely taught in medical schools and your physician or nurse may not be familiar with them.
+Complementary and alternative medicines and practices (CAM): not thought of as standard treatments, though many can be useful to cancer patients.
+Often, these therapies are not routinely taught in medical schools and your healthcare team may not know the likely benefits.

-- Complementary medicines: cancer therapies used in conjunction with conventional medical treatments.
-For example, acupuncture and guided imagery may be used to manage nausea caused by chemotherapy.
+- Complementary medicines: cancer therapies used in along with conventional medical treatments.
+Acupuncture and guided imagery may be used to ease nausea caused by chemotherapy.

 - Alternative medicine: therapies that are used instead of conventional medical therapies.
-For example, receiving vitamin infusions to treat cancer, instead of a standard therapy prescribed by an oncologist.
+For example, getting vitamin infusions to treat cancer, instead of a standard therapy prescribed by an oncologist.

-Integrative Oncology: is an approach to cancer care that incorporates promising complementary therapies to support the whole patient: mind, body and spirit.
+Integrative Oncology: is an approach to cancer care that uses complementary therapies to support the whole patient: mind, body and spirit.
 Many cancer centers have integrative medicine programs that offer complementary therapies on-site.